tomlogs/tomlogs.github.io/_posts/2021-11-09-building-a-photos-application-with-azure-app-service-and-blob-storage.md

 ##### Windows

-In cmd, copy and paste the following and substitute **<yourconnectionstring>** with the connection string you just copied.
+In cmd, copy and paste the following and substitute "<yourconnectionstring>" with the connection string you just copied.

     set AZURE_STORAGE_CONNECTION_STRING "<yourconnectionstring>"

 ##### Linux/macOS

-In bash/terminal, copy and paste the following and substitute **<yourconnectionstring>** with the connection string you just copied.
+In bash/terminal, copy and paste the following and substitute "<yourconnectionstring>" with the connection string you just copied.

     export AZURE_STORAGE_CONNECTION_STRING="<yourconnectionstring>"